goby-lang/homebrew-goby/README.md

 ### 3. Get SHA256

+We have to retrieve SHA256 value from both the source code and binary file.

 After release, you should be able to retrieve the compressed source code.
 For example, if you release a `0.1.0` version.
 You can download the file through:

 ```